lucia-auth/lucia/documentation/collection/main/learn/adapters/kysely.md

 ### Errors

-The adapter and Lucia will not not handle [unknown errors](/learn/basics/error-handling#known-errors), database errors Lucia doesn't expect the adapter to catch.
-When it encounters such errors, it will throw one of
+The adapter and Lucia will not not handle [unknown errors](/learn/basics/error-handling#known-errors), which are database errors Lucia doesn't expect the adapter to catch.
+When it encounters such errors, it will throw one of these:

 - `DatabaseError` for `pg`.
 - `QueryError` for `mysql2`